Window boxes are a great way to add décor and curb appeal to your home without a lot of expense.

 Finally, I attached my window boxes directly to the chicken coop.
 My chicken coop is built to look like a log cabin.

 Since it’s constructed out of wooden slabs, it makes it easy to screw directly into the wood.
-I placed four screws in each box to make sure the boxes wouldn’t dislodge themselves from the coop.
+I placed 4 screws in each box to make sure the boxes wouldn’t dislodge themselves from the coop.

-Well, you now have two different options for creating wooden window boxes for your home or other buildings around your property.
+Well, you now have 2 different options for creating wooden window boxes for your home or other buildings around your property.
 If you have scrap wood, you can construct any type of window box you desire.